How To Get Positive IT Support

-Professional and Friendly: this is one I talk about a lot; to me there is nothing worse than hearing about cranky techs.
-The big problem with this is that it makes people hesitant to report issues and ask for help.
+Professional and Friendly: I talk about this one a lot.
+To me, there is nothing worse than hearing about cranky techs.
+It makes people hesitant to report issues and ask for help.
 We are here specifically to help!
-If your or your employees are hesitant to contact your IT company, it might be time to start looking for IT Support elsewhere.
+If your employees don’t like to contact your IT company, it might be time to start looking for IT Support elsewhere.

 Frequency of Issues: a properly patched and maintained network will have fewer issues.
 Some IT support companies take shortcuts.
-Rather than taking the time to do things right, they make quick fixes to get everything up and running quickly, but don’t address the actual problem.
-When that quick-fix finally fails, the issue has typically grown bigger and more expensive to fix.
+Rather than taking the time to do things right, they make quick fixes to get everything up and running quickly but don’t address the actual problem.
+When that quick fix finally fails, the issue has typically grown much bigger and more expensive to fix.
 If you experience issue after issue, the problem might be with your current IT company.

 Here at CLARK, we’ve learned how to work with clients to help them help us.
 For those of you who don’t (yet) work with us, here are a few things you can do to help maintain a positive relationship with those who provide your IT support.

-Help Us Help You: it may seem counterintuitive, but over the years I’ve discovered that some clients are hesitant to report IT issues.
-Most often, these are people who have had a bad experience with a cranky tech.
-They’ve been chastised for reporting problems or made to feel stupid.
-The thing is, most IT technicians want to help and resolve your problems quickly, so you can get back to doing what’s important.
-In order to do that, we need a complete picture of the problem.
-If you take the time to honestly explain the problem to the best of your ability, it helps us do our job well!
-If you feel like you have to hide things from your IT technician, its time for a change and I recommend calling CLARK.
+Help Us Help You: it may seem counterintuitive, but over the years, I’ve discovered that some clients are hesitant to report IT issues.
+Most often, they’ve had a bad experience with a cranky tech, likely being chastised for reporting problems or made to feel stupid.
+Most IT technicians know their clients are busy, so they want to help resolve problems quickly to get them back working.
+To do that, we need a complete picture of the problem.
+Clients who take the time to explain the problem help us do our job well!
+If you feel like you have to hide things from your IT technician, it’s time for a change, and I recommend calling CLARK.

-Not All Problems are Urgent: when something doesn’t work right, it can be stressful.
-Not all issues are easy to fix and clients get anxious when they can’t use their computer – in this business, problems never stop, meaning our list is always growing and sometimes we have to juggle things to deal with emergencies.
+Not All Problems are Urgent: it can be stressful when something doesn’t work right.
+That being said, not all issues are easy to fix, and clients get anxious when they can’t use their devices.
+In this business, problems never stop, meaning our list is continually growing, and sometimes we have to juggle things to deal with emergencies.
 Letting us know the true priority of your problem relieves a lot of stress.
-When we know that a problem isn’t urgent, and the fix can be scheduled, it really helps us out a lot.
+Knowing that a problem isn’t urgent and the fix can be scheduled helps us out a lot.

-I’m going to finish this up by telling you that if you try everything above, and still receive bad IT support, then it’s time to move on and select a new IT provider.
-Change is never easy, and I know how difficult it is to make the transition to a new IT Managed Services company.
+I’m going to finish this up by telling you that if you try everything above and still receive poor IT support, then it’s time to move on and select a new IT provider.
+Change is never easy, and I know how difficult it is to transition to a new IT Managed Services company.
 Just thinking about it can cause anxiety.
-But, if you’re doing everything you can to maintain a positive relationship and it continues to deteriate, the frustration will keep building while your IT problems continue to grow.
+But, if you’re doing everything you can to maintain a positive relationship and it continues to deteriorate, the frustration will keep building while your IT problems continue to grow.
 Get out!

 I left big business to start Clark Computer Services in 2003; not because I had a grand vision, but because I had three young children who needed their Dad around.
 Knowing I had to replace my salary, I went door-to-door visiting small businesses to introduce myself and ask if they needed IT support.
 I heard story after story from business owners and office managers about IT companies not returning calls and emails, grumpy technicians showing up late or not at all, and systems being down for days, weeks, and in some cases…months.
 I realized quickly that there was a clear and pressing need for reliable, honest, and professional IT support completed pleasantly and on time.